sColin16/set-typed-lambda-calculus/README.md

 ### Core Language Features
 Features that are core parts of the calculus, from which more advanced constructs can be built
-- Existential type quantification to enable ML-style modules (as a derived )
 - Bounded polymorphism to assert properties of universal and existentially quantified types
 - Intersections of quantifiers, as a generalization of abstraction